chef/chef-web-docs/chef_master/source/config_rb_client.rst

 ``interval``
    The frequency (in seconds) at which the chef-client runs.
 Default value: ``1800``.

-   Changed in Chef Client 12.0.
+   Changed in Chef Client 12.0, unforked intervals are no longer allowed.

 ``json_attribs``
    The path to a file that contains JSON data.